22 Examples Of Body Language Attraction

 This is another unconscious and automatic response when someone is attracted to another person.
 Your heart rate will increase.
 You probably don't want to try to take someone's pulse while on a date or in a bar to see if they are attracted to you, but there are other signs.
 A quickening of the breath and warmness to the palms are indications of an increased heart rate and attraction.

-People will automatically point their feet in the direction of their interest.
+Some parts of the human body automatically indicate interest.
+People will automatically point their feet in the direction of their interests.
 While someone's feet pointing toward you isn't a sure sign of attraction, it does mean that they are at least interested in the interaction and in the present moment with you.
 If their feet are pointed toward the exit, they are probably thinking about getting out of the conversation, situation, or even the current dating scene altogether.

-When someone makes eye contact with you, it is a sure sign of interest.
+When someone makes eye contact with you, it is a sure sign of interest or a means to attract attention.
 Eye contact means that they are paying attention to only you, and you can be certain that you have their interest.
 Prolonged eye contact is a sure sign that they are attracted to you and interested in what you have to offer them.
 On the other hand, if you are talking to someone and their eyes shift focus frequently, they may not be fully engaged in the interaction.

 Just as when the feet point toward what you are interested in, the same is true of the rest of your body.
 If someone is interested in you and fully engaged in the conversation, they will likely be facing you head on.
 Their body may be tilted slightly off center for comfort, but for the most part, they will be facing your direction with their whole body, and not just their face or feet.